Easy Colorful Easter Tablescape Ideas You Should Try

 The incredulous dismay quickly turned to JOY as they dove into their basket full of jelly beans, bottles of bubbles, and, of course, a chocolate bunny!
 Bunny fun was always followed by Easter dinner with extended family.

-Our girls are grown and now know that when I need a nap, I REALLY NEED A NAP!
-Lol!
+Our girls are grown and now know that when I need a nap, I REALLY DO NEED A NAP!
+No faking anymore!

 No problem!
 We will just use two rooms!